 Anyways, I had an absolutely wonderful time, but I could have avoided a few days of recovery back home I think if I had taken better care of myself!
+I did this in a couple other drinking-friendly spots, like Ireland and Florida, to a bit of an excess.
 A few morning hungover or simply bloated could have been better spent savoring the place and enjoying our slow travel time on the island.
 Next year, I’d love to return to the islands, maybe a walking holiday in Lazarote this time, and have a better balance.
 Walking holidays are super popular among the Brits and something I’d dig trying in the near future – it makes you feel better about the cocktail at the end of the day!

 To prepare, now that the crazy parade of summer trips are over, I’ll be hunkering down in London for a 30-day yoga challenge at Union Station.
 About 24 days of asana practice and 4 days of meditation.
 I’m really looking forward to it, as I can tell my strength gets so much better with regular trips to the mat.
 I also have a road bicycle from Decathlon to get some cardio in too!